Yes Man (film): Plot

 Carl and Allison meet at the airport for a spontaneous weekend excursion.
 Having decided to take the first plane out of town, regardless of its destination, they end up in Lincoln, Nebraska, where they bond more.
-Allison confesses her love for Carl and asks him to move in with her and he hesitantly agrees.
-While checking in for the return flight, Carl and Allison are detained by FBI agents who, due to various coincidences in Carl's recent behaviour, have profiled him as a potential terrorist.
-Peter travels to Nebraska as Carl's attorney and explains the situation, revealing the truth to Allison at the same time.
-She begins to doubt whether his commitment to her was ever sincere.
-Deciding that she can no longer trust him, she leaves Carl and refuses to return his phone calls.
+Allison confesses her love for Carl and asks him to move in with her, and he hesitantly agrees.

+While checking in for the return flight, Carl and Allison are detained by FBI agents who, due to Carl's recent erratic behaviour, have profiled him as a potential terrorist.
+Peter travels to Nebraska as Carl's attorney and explains the situation of Carl's responding to every request and opportunity with yes, simultaneously revealing the truth to Allison.
+Deciding she cannot trust him, she leaves Carl and refuses to return his phone calls.

-Carl's life takes a turn for the worse and he almost forgets about Lucy's shower.
-He manages to arrange a major surprise party, as well as set up Norman and Rooney with Soo-Mi and Tillie respectively.
-After the party Carl receives a tearful phone call from Stephanie, whose new boyfriend has walked out on her.
-When he goes to her apartment to comfort her, she kisses him and asks him to spend the night with her.
-After Carl emphatically says no, his luck takes a turn for the worse.
+Having almost forgotten about Lucy's shower, Carl quickly arranges a major surprise party, as well as setting up Norman and Rooney with Soo-Mi and Tillie, respectively.
+After the party, Carl receives a tearful phone call from Stephanie, whose new boyfriend has walked out on her.
+When he goes to comfort her, she kisses him, asking him to spend the night.
+After Carl says no, his luck takes a turn for the worse.

-Deciding he must end the covenant, Carl returns to the convention centre and hides in the backseat of Terrence's convertible so he can be released.
-However, he reveals himself while Terrence is driving, startling him and causing an oncoming vehicle to collide with them.
-After Carl regains consciousness in the hospital, Terrence tells him the covenant was not real - it was merely a starting point to open Carl's mind to other possibilities, not to permanently take away his ability to say no if he needed to.
+Deciding to end the covenant, Carl returns to the convention centre and hides in the backseat of Terrence's convertible so he can be released.
+However, he pops up while Terrence is driving, startling him and causing a collision.
+Once Carl regains consciousness in the hospital, Terrence tells him the covenant was merely a starting point to open Carl's mind to other possibilities, not to permanently take away his ability to say no.

-Freed from this restraint, Carl finds Allison teaching her sports-photography lesson and admits that he is not ready to move in with her just yet, but that he genuinely loves her, and they reconcile with a kiss as Allison's students take pictures.
+Freed from this restraint, Carl finds Allison teaching her sports-photography class and admits that he is not ready to move in with her yet but genuinely loves her, and they reconcile.

-Carl later convinces the attendees of Terrence's next seminar to donate the clothes off their backs to charity, and Terrence is greeted by an entirely nude convention centre.
+Carl persuades the attendees of Terrence's next seminar to donate the clothes off their backs to charity, so Terrence is greeted by an entirely nude convention centre.